siyabongawonderboymdletshe/burgerbuddy/README.md

-LinkedList App
+Burger Buddy App
 =========

-A simple application to perform LinkedList operations.
+A simple application to simulate the function of the order placed to order ready for collection process